 We strive to deliver the best quality re-sole possible and are committed to getting you back on the rock in the shortest possible time.

-We only resole climbing shoes.
-Our resole business is situated in Johannesburg – we bought the business in October 2010 from the previous owners of Rockfrog Resoles.
-Our dedicated and experienced resoling technician, OJ, is in charge of our resoling workshop.
+We only resole rock climbing shoes.
+Our resole business is situated in Johannesburg – we bought the business in October 2010 from the previous owners.
+Our dedicated and experienced resoling technician, OJ, is in charge of our resoling workshop and to date we have resoled more than 2 000 pairs of climbing shoes.
 Prices are kept to an absolute minimum and there is no need for deposits.
-In fact, in the interest of customer satisfaction and quality of service, we prefer our customers to pay only once they have seen the results.
+In fact, in the interest of customer satisfaction and quality of service, we offer a money back guarantee if you are not satisfied with the workmanship.
 After all, the only way to ensure that a sustainable business grow, is to make certain that every climber who sends shoes our way is happy with the outcome.

 Our Services and Prices